 If you want to use your broadband to stream Netflix, or for online gaming, you’ll need to make sure your broadband can support this.

-Make sure you compare speed, data limits and cost when choosing a broadband deal for your house-share.
+Make sure you compare speed, data limits and cost when choosing a new internet connection for your house-share.

 Do you need unlimited broadband for a house-share?

 You probably want to avoid data limits in your house-share.
 Data caps might keep the costs low, but the more people in your home, the more data you’ll be using.
 You don’t want to run into additional fees!